iosifidis/myReact/README.md

 Here you can find the programs I wrote during learning React and some I wrote myself.
 Enjoy!!!

-* [Roll the dice](https://github.com/iosifidis/myReact/tree/main/roll-the-dice): It's a program you roll randomly 2 dices.
+* [Roll the dice](https://github.com/iosifidis/myReact/tree/main/roll-the-dice): It's a program where you roll randomly 2 dices.
 Might be useful for playing backgammon or other board game.
+* [Flip a coin](https://github.com/iosifidis/myReact/tree/main/flip-coin): This is a program where you flip a coin.

 Once you download the repository, in order to run the program you must follow these steps: